-Facelift surgery is one of the most misunderstood and yet one of the most rewarding of all aesthetic procedures.
+Facelift surgery is one of the most misunderstood yet one of the most rewarding of all aesthetic procedures.
+It is my favorite procedure because it combines the two things I enjoy the most about surgery, wellness impact for the patient and quality reward for gentle artistic technique.
 There is a big difference between a good and a bad facelift result.
 The problem is that only the bad results stand out, leading people to the wrong conclusion that all facelifts look bad.
-In reality, only bad facelifts are noticeable…unnatural-looking.
-Misplaced scars, unbalanced facial features, recessed hairlines, unnatural skin folds all stand out and are noticeably artificial to even the most casual observer.
+In reality, only bad facelifts are noticeable and unnatural-looking.
+Misplaced scars, unbalanced facial features, recessed hairlines or unnatural skin folds all stand out and are noticeably artificial to even the most casual observer.
 You need to make sure that what you think is beautiful and natural looking is also what your surgeon thinks is beautiful and natural looking.
 In facial rejuvenation, the devil is in the details, and a natural appearance can only be achieved with the right balance and combination of services.
 Typically, fat grafting, skin rejuvenation, fillers, eyelid surgery might be indicated according to the specific needs of the patient.
 This is not the time to think about gimmicks or quick fixes.

 A face lift is an excellent operation for correcting loose, sagging, and or wrinkled skin from the cheek area to the chin.
-Usually a neck lift will be added to the face lift depending on the person’s needs.
+If you find yourself imagining your cheeks lifted up to the side as in when you smile, then you are a candidate for surgery.
 Loose skin is typically caused by aging, sun exposure and is often seen after significant weight loss.
 If you are healthy and a non-smoker, it is a safe, gratifying procedure.
 From a medical standpoint, ensuring that your blood pressure is under excellent control and that you are off all blood thinning medications and herb supplements is the key to proper medical preparation for a facelift.

 WHERE ARE THE SCARS?